-Doppler does not want to, nor does it intentionally, collect or process any Sensitive Data in connection with the provision of the Services.
-To the extent that Sensitive Data is nevertheless introduced into Customer Information, Customer agrees that it is solely responsible for ensuring that sufficient safeguards are in place to protect such Sensitive Data and Doppler shall have no liability whatsoever in relation to such data.
+Doppler does not want to, nor does it intentionally, collect or process any Sensitive Data in connection with the provision of the Subscription Services.
+To the extent that Sensitive Data is nevertheless introduced into Customer Data, Customer agrees that it is solely responsible for ensuring that sufficient safeguards are in place to protect such Sensitive Data and Doppler shall have no liability whatsoever in relation to such data.

 The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis)

 Customer Data will be transferred on a continuous basis for the duration of the Agreement.